 About Hans Hemmert

 Hans Hemmert was raised in the Bavarian countryside.
-As a child, he was always fascinated by the idea of working with his hands but it was not until he joined Philosophy school in 1981 that he realized that his calling was in art.
+As a child, he was always fascinated by the idea of working with his hands, but it was not until he joined Philosophy school in 1981 that he realized that his calling was in art.

-Very quickly afterward, Hans decided to create these objects himself instead on relying on ready-made items.
+Quickly afterward, Hans decided to create these objects himself instead of relying on ready-made items.
 His portfolio quickly became made up of videos of almost 10-minute-long performances, as well as photographs of his larger than life balloon structures.

-Some of the structures are standalone but he often appears inside others.
+Some of the structures are standalone, but he often appears inside others.
 His balloon installations are also usually adapted to suit the architecture of the exhibition space.
-As such, it is not unusual to find one of his balloons stuffed and packed in small unusual spaces such as under a bridge.
+As such, it is not unusual to find one of his balloons stuffed and packed in small, unusual spaces such as under a bridge.